 Children’s Hospital of Wisconsin has been supporting SmokeFree Wisconsin since the beginning.
 A big thanks to Children’s Hospital employees and our community advocates for helping get this law passed!
 We know a smoke free Wisconsin makes a positive difference for our kids.

 And our advocacy efforts continue to make a difference!
 Governor Scott Walker issued the following statement on the upcoming anniversary of the state’s smoking ban.
-“Although I …Continue reading →
+“Although I …Click here to continue reading

 When I tell people what I do for a living, often I get a puzzled look when I say, “I advocate for children’s health.”
 I explain that I work for Children’s Hospital of Wisconsin, and it’s my job to make sure our elected officials understand how the work they do impacts the lives of children.

 For example, a recent proposed change in President Obama’s budget calls for the elimination of federal funding for Children’s Graduate Medical Education.
 This cut is alarming because it has a real impact on Wisconsin and the health of our children.
-The funding provides children’s …Continue reading →
+The funding provides children’s …Click here to continue reading

 For so many Americans who lost their jobs and their insurance, Medicaid is an important safety net.
 Now imagine you lost both your job and your insurance benefits and your child gets sick, but you have the Medicaid safety net.
 So, you call your doctor, only to be told that your doctor’s office can’t see your child because he or she cannot see any more Medicaid patients.
-You are told this is because the state can’t afford to pay the costs for the services. …Continue reading →
+You are told this is because the state can’t afford to pay the costs for the services. …Click here to continue reading

 Our state’s Legislature is considering legislation that can help save lives in our schools.
 Can you help us?